WordPress - Plugins Overview

-Regardless of the traffic your website might generate, it is important that you optimize your WordPress site so that it runs as efficiently as possible.
+Regardless of the traffic your website might generate, you must optimize your WordPress site to run as efficiently as possible.
 There are a few plugins that HostGator strongly recommends that every WordPress user install.
 These plugins actively improve the efficiency and health of WordPress sites.

-Another housekeeping rule is that you maintain and update the WordPress website to make sure that the core WordPress, themes, and plugins are current.
-New releases for these items tend to address bugs, vulnerabilities, and provide improvements.
+Another housekeeping rule is that you maintain and update the WordPress website to ensure that the core WordPress themes and plugins are current.
+New releases for these items tend to address bugs, vulnerabilities and provide improvements.

-When it comes to optimizing your WordPress site you can install plugins that help the loading speed, optimize the database, and stop spam.
+When optimizing your WordPress site, you can install plugins that help the loading speed, optimize the database, and stop spam.
 This all adds up to increasing the performance of your website.

 - WP Super Cache (recommended)

-WP Super Cache is a simple and easy-to-manage caching plugin that is set up by default if you installed WordPress via our QuickInstall cPanel plugin.
+WP Super Cache is a simple and easy-to-manage caching plugin set up by default if you installed WordPress via our QuickInstall cPanel plugin.

 - W3 Total Cache